Guitar-Sound-Processing/GSP/gsp_daisy/Interfaces.md

 GSP replies to ```fmt``` command without parameter with

 > ->FMT: Mute (-1) | Complete (0) | Data only (1): 0

+The Mute option affects only the Effect and Potentiometer commands.
+All others, including the Interface Commands are still printed on terminal.